adityasairam1/Portfolio/DEPLOYMENT.md

 - [ ] Validate contact form functionality

 ## 🌐 Custom Domain Setup

-### For Vercel:
-1. Go to your project settings
-2. Add your domain in the "Domains" section
-3. Update DNS records as instructed

 ### For Netlify:
 1. Go to Site settings